 Hood River County School District (HRCSD) entered into an agreement with Hood River Valley Parks and Recreation (HRVPR) to move the Community Education program from HRCSD to HRVPR.

-In the interim, youth recreation programs continue to be organized and made available for the community's youth by committed individuals.
+Youth recreation programs continue to be organized and made available for the community's youth by committed individuals.
 This information aims to help youth recreation programs know how to organize their programs and request use of the HRCSD facilities.

 With an active Community Education program, a youth recreation program would typically pay a percentage of its registration to the Community Education program to help cover the overhead of the program.
 This payment would cover registration, insurance, facilities use fees, and any custodial services that the activity might require.